justas-d/Stormbot/docs/commands.md

 # StormBot command table.
-This file was automatically generated at 19-02-2016 12:45:47 UTC.
+This file was automatically generated at 20-02-2016 10:37:21 UTC.

 ### Preface
-This document contains every command, that has been registered in the CommandService system, their paramaters, their desciptions and their default permissions.
+This document contains every command, that has been registered in the CommandService system, their paramaters, their desciptions, their default permissions and whether they support dynamic permissions.
 Every command belongs to a cetain module.
 These modules can be enabled and disabled at will using the Modules module.
 Each comamnd is seperated into their parent modules command table.